cowmanjohn/HacksburgWiki2/index.md

 * [[Sewing corner]]
 * [[Computers, displays, and internet connectivity]]
 * [[Inventory]]
-* [[Tool Wishlist]] – Please use this set of pages to offer donations or to request tools.
+* [[Tool Wishlist]] â€“ Please use this set of pages to offer donations or to request tools.

 ## Projects
 * [[New 3D printer]]